Altra is famous for their natural shape with a lot of toe room.

 I found that after 30 minutes running or so they seem to become stiffer.
 Maybe I am delusional (quite possible, all runners are delusional to some degree) but perhaps the thick sole really compresses to some degree after few kilometers.

 I really wanted to love them.
-Paradigm 2.0 are good shoes, but they did leave me somewhat dissapointed that I am unable to run faster in them for the longer distances.
+Paradigm 2.0 are good shoes, but they did leave me somewhat disappointed that I am unable to run faster in them for the longer distances.

 Maybe it is not the case for everyone...
 YMMV.
 Because they are so comfortable I will give them chance for 5-10 more workouts, but if nothing changes they will be relegated to casual shoes for walking around.